brutif/app-password-app-token-docs/app-tokens.md

       - app_name - a convenience name to help the user remember the purpose of the token.
       - used_by - optional.
 The client id that will be using the app-token.
          - If specified, only that client can introspect the app-token.
          - If not specified, the first client to use the token is the only client that can introspect the app-token.
+      - Note that the client must support the "password" grant type for the request to be allowed.

       ```
       POST /oidc/endpoint/OP/app-tokens HTTP/1.1